carbon-language/carbon-lang/docs/design/variadics.md

 > **Open question:** Is that restriction too strict?
 If so, is it possible to
 > forbid only situations that would actually cause type deduction to split into
 > multiple cases.
-As well as being much less restrictive, that would avoid the
-> need to give special treatment to deduced arrays that are used only once.
-It
-> would still disallow cases like the call to `H` above, but that call seems
+It would still disallow cases like the call to `H` above, but
-> unnatural for reasons that seem closely related to the fact that its type
+> that call seems unnatural for reasons that seem closely related to the fact
-> splits into cases.
+> that its type splits into cases.

 To avoid a combinatorial explosion, we will use a much more tractable conservative approximation of the precise algorithm.
 We type-check each